 If you happened to miss the social media buzz about the inaugural exhibition in 2020, we got you.
 This year’s event, which will take place from February 11 and runs through to March 30, takes the theme of Sarab, meaning “mirage” in Arabic.

-A collaboration between Desert X and the Royal Commission for AlUla (RCU), the exhibition presents large-scale public artworks exploring the ideas of mirage and oasis dotted around the stunning ancient formations in AlUla.
+A collaboration between California-born Desert X and the Royal Commission for AlUla (RCU), the exhibition presents large-scale public artworks exploring the ideas of mirage and oasis, each cleverly curated around the stunning ancient formations in AlUla.